19 Ways to Grow Vegetables in Containers That Will Look as Gorgeous as They Taste

 Test Garden Tip: Lemongrass is another great pick for adding a grassy texture.

 A scrambling cucumber is the star of this container creation.
-With its big leaves, bright flowers, and yummy fruits it's a natural showstopper -- especially when paired with an upright plant such as rosemary.
+With its big leaves, bright flowers, and yummy fruits, it's a natural showstopper, especially when paired with an upright plant such as rosemary.

 You can also give vines such as cucumber, beans, or peas an upright support such as this obelisk.
 By letting vines grow up, there's space in the container to grow trailing plants such as nasturtium and fillers such as kale, signet marigolds, and eggplant.

 You may be able to get more plants than you think in a tight space.
-Here, just four pots provide a plethora of produce: cucumbers, rosemary, Swiss chard, tomatoes, kale, eggplants, basil, peppers, and more.
+Here, just four pots provide a plethora of produce: Cucumbers, rosemary, Swiss chard, tomatoes, kale, eggplants, basil, peppers, and more.
 Limit the number of varieties you grow to only what you can use to save time and effort.

-Create the lush look by growing plants that seem to explode with color, texture, and fragrance.
+Create a lush look by growing plants that seem to explode with color, texture, and fragrance.
 See how nasturtiums, signet marigolds, peppers, tomatoes, basil, and pineapple sage fill this area with cottage garden elegance.

 Accessorize Your Container